 - Up to 3 hours per week.

-- This unit takes a broad and historically based view of some of the great topics that have preoccupied thinkers in linguistics, and how they interrelate, by juxtaposing the history of ideas on a dozen topics with relevant contemporary debates.
+- In 2021, this unit takes a broad and historically based view of some of the great topics that have preoccupied thinkers in linguistics, and how they interrelate, by juxtaposing the history of ideas on a dozen topics with relevant contemporary debates.